Duchy of Estonia (1219–1346): Danish conquest

 The vassals of the Danish king received fiefs per dominum utile in exchange for military and court services.
 The vassals' oath to a new king had to be sworn for a "year and a day".
 One researcher has estimated that 80% of the vassals were Germans from Westphalia, 18% were probably Danes, and only 2% had distinctly Estonian names (Clemens Esto, Otto Kivele, Odwardus Sorseferæ, etc.).
 The chronicler Ditleb Alnpeke (1290) complained that the king of Denmark was accepting Estonians as his vassals.
 Danish rule was more liberal in this respect than that of the Brothers of the Sword, in whose territories no natives were allowed to become lords of fiefs.
-In 1248, the vassals and burgers of Reval already had a local legislative body or ritterschaft.

-The Danish army only visited the province occasionally.
+In 1248, the vassals and burgers of Reval already had a local legislative body or ritterschaft.The Danish army only visited the province occasionally.
 In 1240–42, Denmark went to war against Novgorod and tried to extend its rule to the land of Votians.
 King Valdemar sent his sons Abel and Canute to support his vassals' campaign, but they did not win any new territory.
 The Danish king Erik Plogpennig visited Estonia in 1249, and the Danish fleet sailed to Reval in 1268 and 1270 against Novgorodian and Lithuanian threats.

 In August 1332, King Christopher II of Denmark died and Denmark fell into political turmoil.
-The province in Estonia became split between a pro-Danish party led by bishop Olaf of Reval and the pro-German party led by captain Marquard Breide.
+The province in Estonia became split between a pro-Danish party led by Bishop of Reval, Olaf of Roskilde, and the pro-German party led by captain Marquard Breide.
 After the Estonians of Harria rebelled in the St. George's Night Uprising of 1343, the Teutonic Order occupied the territories.
 The overthrow of the Danish government came two days after the Order had put down the Estonian revolt, and the Danish viceroy was imprisoned in cooperation with the pro-German vassals.
-The castles in Reval and Wesenberg were handed over to the Order by the pro-German party on May 16, 1343, and the castle at Narva in 1345.
-In 1346 Estonia (Harria and Vironia) was sold for 19,000 Cologne marks to the Teutonic Order, notwithstanding the promise by Christopher II in 1329 never to abandon or sell Denmark's Estonian territories.
+The castles in Reval and Wesenberg were handed over to the Order by the pro-German party on 16 May 1343, and the castle at Narva in 1345.
+In 1346, Estonia (Harria and Vironia) was sold for 19,000 Cologne marks to the Teutonic Order, notwithstanding the promise by Christopher II in 1329 never to abandon or sell Denmark's Estonian territories.
 The king of Denmark even made a public statement repenting breaking that promise and asking forgiveness from the Pope.
-The shift of sovereignty from Denmark to the Teutonic Order took place on November 1, 1346.
+The shift of sovereignty from Denmark to the Teutonic Order took place on 1 November 1346.

-The title of "Duke of Estonia" which had previously been held by the Danish kings, fell into disuse during the Teutonic Order era and was not revived until 1456 by the Danish King Christian I. The title was assumed by the Swedish kings after they gained control of Reval and northern Estonia in 1561.
-The title then transferred to the Russian emperors after their victory in the Great Northern War (1700–1721) and continued to be a subsidiary title of Russian emperors until the Romanov dynasty was overthrown in 1917.